balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

   mv ${tmp} config.json
   ```

-  5) Use balena CLI to inject the modified configuration file in the newly downloaded image:
+  5) Use the balena CLI to inject the modified configuration file in the newly downloaded image:
   ```shell
   sudo balena config inject config.json -d balena.img
   ```

-  6) Write the balenaOS image to your USB key or NVME.
+  6) Write the balenaOS image to your USB key or NVMe.
 We recommend using <a href="https://etcher.balena.io">Etcher</a>.
   </details>

 </details>

 <details>
-<summary><b>Jetson Orin Nano (SD) Devkit NVME</b></summary>
+<summary><b>Jetson Orin Nano (SD) Devkit NVMe</b></summary>

-  - If you would like to use a USB key to flash a NVME drive attached to your Jetson Orin Nano (SD) Devkit NVME, simply insert the USB flasher Key in your device and connect power to the board.
+  - If you would like to use a USB flash drive to flash an NVMe drive attached to your Jetson Orin Nano (SD) Devkit NVMe, simply insert the USB flash drive into your device and connect power to the board.

-  - If you would like the same SD-Card, USB Key or NVME, on which the balenaOS flasher image has been written, to be used as both install and boot media, use both the [installer.migrate][installer.migrate] and [installer.target_devices][installer.target_devices] configuration options:
+  - If you would like the same SD-Card, USB flash drive or NVMe on which the balenaOS flasher image has been written to be used as both install and boot media, use both the [installer.migrate][installer.migrate] and [installer.target_devices][installer.target_devices] configuration options:

   ```json
   "installer": {